AdobeDocs/commerce-operations.pt-BR/help/_includes/templated/reference/cli/commerce.md

 ### `id`

-A ID do certificado (ou o seu início)
+A ID do certificado (ou o início dela)

 - Obrigatório